griffinteller/parallel-SAT/docs/proposal.md

 ### Background

 All efficiently verifiable computational problems can be transformed efficiently to an instance of CNF-SAT: given a conjunction of disjunctive clauses, does a satisfying assignment exist?
 And if so, what assignment?
 The DPLL algorithm solves CNF-SAT problems by assigning literals, identifying unit clauses and pure literals, and backtracking after reaching a contradiction.
-The psuedocode for DPLL is described below:
+The pseudocode for DPLL is described below:

 ```
 Algorithm DPLL